saghul/pyuv/docs/loop.rst

         returned, which has a `cancel()` method that can be called to avoid running the request, in case it didn't already run.

+        Unix only: The size of the internal threadpool can be controlled with the `UV_THREADPOOL_SIZE` environment variable, which needs to be set before the first call to this function.
+The default size is 4 threads.

     .. py:method:: excepthook(type, value, traceback)

         This function prints out a given traceback and exception to sys.stderr.